UVU-AI-Innovate/UTTA/examples/README.md

 - **Deployment costs**: Only if self-hosting (server/cloud costs)
 - **Cost reduction**: Can use smaller open-source models like Llama 2 7B instead of larger variants
 - **Typical cost range**: $5-$15 for cloud GPU rental during training, or free if using existing hardware
+- **Note for this project**: No cloud costs needed as we have access to a server with GPU

 ## Example Files & Datasets